Geography, Geology and the Environment

-One thing to note is that there will be a compulsory field course on Saturday 6th October (DATE TO BE CONFIRMED FOR 2018), 10:00 - 4 pm to help you to get to know us and each other and to find out more about what the Environment and Sustainability degree at Keele is all about.
+One thing to note is that there will be a compulsory field course on Saturday 29th September, 10:00 - 4 pm to help you to get to know us and each other and to find out more about what the Environment and Sustainability degree at Keele is all about.
 Make sure you have boots and waterproofs for this day!

 I look forward to welcoming you to Keele and the Environment and Sustainability degree programme in September.